Spring 2014 edition

 “I try to go to the weight loss reunions and I enjoy listening to their testimonials on how the surgery changed their lives,” Heidee proudly says of her patients.
 “I get a kick looking at those who I had deals with about losing the ‘whole of me and more,’ because they actually did!”

 Heidee’s big heart shines through in all of her endeavors, whether caring for patients at BIDMC or caring for others she has never met.
 Back in 2005, she led fundraising efforts to help fellow nurses affected by Hurricane Katrina.
-Late last year, after Typhoon Haiyan hit her home country of the Phillippines, Heidee collected money and, with the help of friends involved in medical missions, medical equipment and supplies.
+Late last year, after Typhoon Haiyan hit her home country of the Philippines, Heidee collected money and, with the help of friends involved in medical missions, medical equipment and supplies.
 She even asked her colleagues to save all unused OR supplies.

-“Fortunately my family in the Phillippines was not directly affected,” Heidee explains.
+“Fortunately my family in the Philippines was not directly affected,” Heidee explains.
 “But I could not just sit and do nothing.
 I was able to send money and several boxes of equipment and supplies already, and I have more.”

 Heidee was also able to help a family in Haiti through her unofficial role as the “swear police” at work.